Rachana-Chougule/obstacle-avoiding-car/README.md

-An Obstacle Avoiding Bot is an intelligent robot, which can automatically sense and overcome obstacles on its path.

-# obstacle-avoiding-car

-Hardware Required:
-  Arduino Uno
-  L293D motor driver
-  Ultrasonic Sensor HC-SR04
+# Obstacle Avoiding Car using Arduino and Ultrasonic Sensor

-  Dc motor 300 rpm
-  connecting wires
+This repository contains the code and circuit diagram for an obstacle avoiding car built using Arduino and an ultrasonic sensor.
+The purpose of this project is to create a simple autonomous car that can navigate through its environment by avoiding obstacles.

+## Components Used

+To build this obstacle avoiding car, the following components are required:

+1. Arduino board (e.g., Arduino Uno)
+2. Ultrasonic sensor (e.g., HC-SR04)
+3. Motor driver module (e.g., L298N)
+4. DC motors (4)
+5. Wheels and chassis
+6. Battery or power source (9V DC)

+The circuit diagram for connecting the components is provided in the repository.
+It shows how to connect the Arduino board, ultrasonic sensor, motor driver module, and DC motors together.
+Make sure to follow the circuit diagram carefully to ensure proper connections.

-## Working principle
+## Functionality

-The Ultrasonic sensor HC-SR04 is the primary component of the obstacle-avoiding vehicle's operation.
-The distance from the objects in front of it is calculated by this sensor using the sonar principle.
-This sensor is used in a lot of projects that need to measure distances quickly and cheaply.
-Because the sensor is so small and can be mounted anywhere on the chassis, this is possible.

-This project consists of four main components: Arduino Uno, Ultrasonic Sensor, DC engine, L293D engine driver.

-The car begins to move and the motors begin to rotate as soon as the power supply is connected to the Arduino.
-In the Arduino code, a threshold distance is set by the user whenever the car approaches an obstacle.
-The ultrasonic sensor sends a signal to the Arduino if the obstacle's distance falls below this threshold.
+The obstacle avoiding car works based on the input from the ultrasonic sensor and the control provided by the Arduino board.
+Here's an overview of its functionality:

+Ultrasonic Sensor: The ultrasonic sensor is used to detect obstacles in the car's path.
+It emits ultrasonic waves and measures the time it takes for the waves to bounce back after hitting an object.
+Based on this time measurement, the distance to the obstacle is calculated.

+Arduino Control: The Arduino board acts as the brain of the car.
+It receives the distance readings from the ultrasonic sensor and processes them to determine if there is an obstacle nearby.

-After receiving the signal from the ultrasonic sensor, Arduino instructs the motor driver to halt motor rotation.
+Motor Control: The motor driver module is connected to the Arduino and controls the DC motors that drive the car's wheels.
+Depending on the distance readings from the ultrasonic sensor, the Arduino sends signals to the motor driver to control the movement of the car.

-After that, it signals the driver once more to turn the vehicle to the left.

-Additionally, the vehicle is turned to the left until there is no obstruction in front of it.
-The vehicle resumes its forward motion and continues to advance until it encounters yet another obstacle.
-This procedure is repeated until the power is turned off.
-You can customize the code by changing things like the threshold distance to meet your needs.
-Upload the code that was provided earlier and install the libraries.
-" #include <Servo.h>
-#include <NewPing.h> "

-Associate the power supply to the Arduino board.
+Obstacle Avoidance: When an obstacle is detected within a certain range, the Arduino sends commands to the motor driver module to stop or change the car's direction.
+This allows the car to navigate around the obstacle and continue moving forward.
+Usage

+## To use this repository, follow these steps:

+1. Clone the repository to your local machine.
+2. Set up the hardware components as per the provided circuit diagram.
+3. Connect the Arduino board to your computer.
+4. Upload the Arduino code provided in the repository to the Arduino board using the Arduino IDE or any compatible software.
+5. Make sure the power source is connected, and the car is placed in an open environment to avoid collisions.
+6. Turn on the car and observe its autonomous obstacle avoidance behavior.

+## Conclusion

+This project demonstrates the implementation of an obstacle avoiding car using Arduino and an ultrasonic sensor.
+By following the provided circuit diagram and uploading the Arduino code, you can build your own autonomous car capable of avoiding obstacles.
+Feel free to modify and expand upon the code and circuit design to add additional features or enhance the functionality of the car.
+Enjoy exploring the world of robotics and autonomous vehicles!